 For the above schema, we can group the courses by their rating and get their count using the following query

-All my spare time went on building GraphQLize for the past six-plus months, and I also successfully delivered a client project at work during this time!
+All my spare time went on building GraphQLize for the six-plus months, and I also successfully delivered a client project at work during this time!

-I keep getting the burnout feelings and the two-three days short breaks not working out.
+I keep getting the burnout feelings and the two-three days breaks not working out.
 Hence I decided to stay away from doing programming outside my work for the next three weeks (til June 10,2020).

 I am committed to making this library production-ready, and I believe this break will enable me to get my focus and energy back on track!